FRENCH SPOKEN IN EVERYDAY LIFE VS. ACADEMIC FRENCH - 9 DIFFERENCES

 Video transcript differences spoken language vs. academic French

-Good morning to all of you.
-I hope you are well and that you are having a nice day.
-Today, we are going to see together 9 differences between written French, correct French and the way we speak it.
-Before you start, remember to activate the subtitles to make it easier to understand this video.
-Don't forget to subscribe to the Hellofrench channel so you don't miss any video.
+Hello everyone.
+I hope you're well and having a good day.
+Today we're going to take a look at 9 differences between correct written French and the way we speak it.
+Before you start, don't forget to activate the subtitles to make this video easier to understand.
+And don't forget to subscribe to the Hellofrench channel so you don't miss a single video.

-The difference that we will have between the negation in writing and in speaking is that very often, in speaking, the French will remove the "ne" or the "n'".
-Instead of saying "je n'ai pas faim", we will often say "j'ai pas faim" or instead of saying "tu ne m'écoutes pas" I will say "tu m'écoutes pas".
+The difference between written and spoken negation is that very often, when speaking, the French will remove the "ne" or the "n'".
+Instead of saying "je n'ai pas faim", we'll often say "j'ai pas faim", or instead of saying "tu ne m'écoutes pas", we'll say "tu m'écoutes pas".
 The negation will only be marked by the "not".

-The second difference is "c'est" and "ce sont".
-In correct French, when we write, if we speak in the singular, I will say "c'est mon chien".
-If I speak in the plural, I will say "ce sont mes chiens".
-I will say "c'est Catherine" because there is only one person, but if there are two people, I will say "ce sont Catherine et Vincent".
+The second difference concerns "c'est" and "ce sont".
+In correct French, when writing, if I'm speaking in the singular, I'll say "c'est mon chien".
+If I'm speaking in the plural, I'll say "ce sont mes chiens".
+I'll say "c'est Catherine" because there's only one person, but if there are two people, I'll say "ce sont Catherine et Vincent".

-Very often, in speech, instead of marking the plural by putting, what is logical to grant the verb in the plural, we will very often say "it is" all the time.
-For example, I will say "it's my dogs", "it's Catherine and Vincent".
-So, of course, it's a mistake since we should normally agree, but in oral language, that's very often how we speak.
+Very often, when we speak, instead of marking the plural by putting the verb in the plural, we'll say "it's" all the time.
+For example, I'll say "c'est mes chiens", "c'est Catherine et Vincent".
+So, of course, it's a mistake, since we should normally agree, but in spoken language, that's very often how we talk.

-The third difference between written and spoken French concerns the "tu" which becomes an apostrophe "t" in spoken French.
-For example, in correct French, I would normally say "tu es content" or "tu a du temps pour m'aider?
+The third difference between written and spoken French concerns the "tu", which becomes an apostrophe "t" when spoken.
+For example, in correct French, I would normally say "tu es content" or "tu as du temps pour m'aider?

-Very often, when speaking, "you" will turn into "you."
-So instead of saying "are you happy?", I'll say "are you happy?" or instead of saying "do you have time to help me?"
-I'm going to say "do you have time to help me?"
+Very often, when speaking, "tu" will turn into "t'".
+So, instead of saying "are you happy?", I'll say "are you happy?" or instead of saying "do you have time to help me?"
+I'll say "do you have time to help me?"

-The next difference is that the "I" becomes the apostrophe "j".
-Sometimes, the "I" becomes "j'" in front of vowels.
-This is quite normal.
-For example, I'll say "I'm fine", but I'll say "I have blond hair", so that's normal, that's correct French, both in writing and in speaking.
+The next difference concerns the "je", which becomes the apostrophe "j".
+Sometimes, the "je" becomes "j'" in front of vowels.
+This is perfectly normal.
+For example, I'll say "je vais bien" (I'm fine), but I'll say "j'ai des cheveux blonds" (I have blond hair), so that's normal, that's correct French, both written and spoken.

-But very often, the "I" will become "j'" so j even in front of consonants, for example, instead of saying "I want a glass of water", I will say "I want a glass of water" or instead of saying "I am fine", I will say "I am fine".
+For example, instead of saying "I want a glass of water", I'll say "I want a glass of water", or instead of saying "I'm fine", I'll say "I'm fine".

-The next difference concerns the expression "il y a", which becomes "y a" in spoken French.
+The next difference concerns the expression "il y a", which becomes "y a" when spoken.
 This expression "il y a" in French is used in different contexts, in different situations.
-The first one is to talk about a past event.
-For example, I can say "I got my license two years ago".
-It can also be used to refer to something in the context, something or someone even, in the present context, in what is happening.
+The first is to talk about a past event.
+For example, I might say "I got my driver's license two years ago".
+It can also be used to designate something in context, something or someone in the present context, in what is happening right now.

 For example, I can say "there are two pastries in the fridge, choose your favorite".

-Very often, the "there is" will be contracted to be said more quickly.
-We will say "there is" for example I will say "I got my license two years ago".
+Very often, "il y a" will be contracted to be said more quickly.
+For example, I'll say "I got my driver's license two years ago".
 Or "there are two pastries in the fridge, choose your favorite".
-The next difference is that "this one" and "that one" become "this one" and "that one" when spoken.
-For example, if someone asks me "do you want some cheese?"
-I can answer "yes, this one, oh no, rather that one".
+The next difference concerns "celui-ci" and "celui-là", which become "çui-ci" and "çui-la" when spoken.
+For example, if someone asks me "would you like some cheese?", I can answer "yes, that one, oh no, rather that one".

-A lot of times we'll contract the word and I'll respond if asked the same question "do you want cheese?"
-I'll say "yes, this one, oh no, more like this one."
+Very often, we'll contract the word and I'll respond if we ask the same question, "Do you want cheese?"
+I'll say "yes, this one, oh no, more like that one."

-The next difference is the expression "please".
-Please is a polite word when you are on first-name terms with someone, when you are on first-name terms with someone, the most polite version is "please" but when you are on first-name terms with the person, you say "please".
+The next difference concerns the expression "s'il te plaît".
+S'il te plaît" is a polite expression used when you're on first-name terms with someone.
+When you're on first-name terms, the most polite version is "s'il vous plaît", but when you're on first-name terms, you say "s'il te plaît".

-"Please," turns into "please."
-For example, instead of saying "Can I please have a glass of water?", I will say "Can I please have a glass of water?"
+"S'il te plaît", turns into "s'te plaît".
+For example, instead of saying "Can I have a glass of water please?", I'll say "Can I have a glass of water please?"

-The next difference is "what is" which very often, in speech, turns into "what".
-For example, instead of saying "what do you want to eat?"
-I will say "what do you want to eat?".
-"What do you like better?
+The next difference concerns "qu'est-ce que", which is often transformed into "qu'est-ce".
+For example, instead of saying "what do you want to eat?
+I'll say "what do you want to eat?".
+"What do you prefer?
 Pizza or pasta?"
 I'll say "what do you prefer?
 Pizza or pasta?"
-We often delete the "that" in speaking.
+The "que" is often omitted.

-The next difference is the French "oui".
-"Oui" the opposite of "non".
+The next difference concerns "oui" in French.
+"Oui" is the opposite of "non".
 Very often, when French people speak, "oui" will turn into "ouais".
-For example, if I ask you "are you learning French?"
-You may answer "yeah, I'm learning French" instead of saying "yes, I'm learning French."
+For example, if I ask you "Are you learning French?"
+You might answer "ouais, j'apprends le français" instead of saying "oui, j'apprends le français".

-Like I said, it's in colloquial language.
+As I said, it's in colloquial language.
 You can't say that in a restaurant or with your boss.
-Besides, in French, there are many different ways to say "yes", to show that you agree depending on the context.
-I will soon make a new video to explain and teach you different ways to say "yes" depending on the context, the situation, the person you are talking to.
+Besides, in French, there are lots of different ways of saying "oui", of showing that you agree, depending on the context.
+In fact, I'll be making a new video very soon to explain and teach you different ways of saying "yes" depending on the context, the situation and the person you're talking to.
 That's it for today.

 I hope you enjoyed this video.
-If you liked it, put a like and above all, subscribe to the channel to not miss any video.
+If you liked it, put a like and, above all, subscribe to the channel so you don't miss any video.

 See you soon.